tonywu6/ferrosaur/examples/ts-blank-space/README.md

 > [!TIP]
 >
 > "Type-stripping" means [erasing] TypeScript specific syntax and features from the
-> source so that it can be directly executed as JavaScript.
+> source code so that it can be directly executed as JavaScript.

 To run this example, run: